Traceable Black-box Watermarks for Federated Learning: Experiments

 \subsection{Experimental Settings}

-\textbf{General Settings.} Following previous works~\cite{shao2024fedtracker, zhang2024fedmark, nie2024fedcrmw, nie2024persistverify}, we evaluate our methods on FMNIST~\cite{FMNIST}, CIFAR-10~\cite{cifar10_100}, and CIFAR-100~\cite{cifar10_100}, using a CNN, AlexNet~\cite{alexnet}, and VGG-16~\cite{vgg}, respectively.
-In addition, we test \method on large-scale Tiny-ImageNet using ViT~\cite{vit}.
+\textbf{General Settings.} Following~\citep{shao2024fedtracker, zhang2024fedmark, nie2024fedcrmw, nie2024persistverify}, we evaluate our methods on FMNIST~\citep{FMNIST}, CIFAR-10~\citep{cifar10_100}, and CIFAR-100~\citep{cifar10_100}, using a CNN, AlexNet~\citep{alexnet}, and VGG-16~\citep{vgg}, respectively.
+Besides these benchmarks, we test \method on large-scale Tiny-ImageNet using ViT~\citep{vit}.
 For all datasets, we consider both independent and identically distributed (IID) data and non-IID data scenarios.
-To simulate non-IID cases, we use the Dirichlet distribution~\cite{minka2000estimating} with a default degree $\gamma=0.5$.
-Following previous works~\cite{li2022fedipr, xu2024robwe, nie2024fedcrmw, nie2024persistverify}, we set up a cross-silo FL system with $10$ clients.
-We also test \method on large-scale FL with client sampling in \hyperref[apdx: more_clients]{Appendix Section~\ref{apdx: more_clients}}.
+To simulate non-IID cases, we use the Dirichlet distribution~\citep{minka2000estimating} with a default degree $\gamma=0.5$.
+Following previous works~\citep{li2022fedipr, xu2024robwe, nie2024fedcrmw, nie2024persistverify}, we set up a cross-silo FL system with $10$ clients.
+We also test \method on larger-scale $n=50$ FL with client sampling in Appendix~\ref{apdx: more_clients}.
 Each client performs local training with $\tau_l=5$ iterations and a learning rate of $\eta_l=0.01$.
-The training rounds for FMNIST, CIFAR-10, CIFAR-100, and Tiny-ImageNet datasets are $50, 100, 100,$ and $50$. \textit{All experiments are repeated $3$ times with different seeds and we report the averaged results.}
+The training rounds for FMNIST, CIFAR-10, CIFAR-100, and Tiny-ImageNet are $50, 100, 100,$ and $50$. \textit{All experiments are repeated $3$ times with different seeds, and we report the averaged results.}